The Birth of Venus (1486) by Sandro Botticelli, an Italian early Renaissance painter. Detail of Venus’ face. Click to enlarge a bit

-In Notebook IV of Antonio Gramsci’s Prison Notebooks we read an appreciation of Ernst Walser’s suggestion that, in order to better understand Italian Renaissance men, one should think of contemporary Italians (to a certain extent).
-We believe that, inversely, the same could be said of Italian Renaissance men.
-To better understand them one should think of the Ancients, namely the Greeks and the Romans (to a certain extent).
+In Notebook IV of Antonio Gramsci’s Prison Notebooks we read an appreciation of Ernst Walser’s suggestion that, in order to better understand Italian Renaissance men, one should think of contemporary Italians (to a certain extent.)

-Ok, but don’t we have a greater distance between contemporary Italians and the Ancients?
-Of course, but nonetheless there are some amazing continuities, and these only interest us.
+We do.
+Nonetheless there are amazing continuities, and these only interest us.
 Which are these continuities?

 An Army of Don Juans